 The University of Windsor is committed to the full inclusion and participation of persons with disabilities in all aspects of university life.
 This includes welcoming the presence of service animals for our students, staff, faculty and visitors.

-Please follow this link to access the University of Windsor’s Policy on Presence of Service Animals on Campus
+Please follow this link to access the University of Windsor’s Service Animals on Campus Policy

 Please follow this link to download a trifold brochure entitled Students and Service Animals at UWindsor

 If you are a current or prospective student at UWindsor, please follow this link to learn how to register your service animal for accommodation with Student Accessibility Services

 General Behavioural Expectations of Service Animals